Create A Living Trust in Texas

 Who Needs a Living Trust?

-When considering whether you need a living trust, it is important to understand the many issues surrounding estate planning, such as asset protection, probate avoidance and saving on taxes.
+When considering whether you need a living trust, it is important to understand the many issues surrounding estate planning, such as asset protection, probate avoidance, and tax savings.
 A living trust can provide significant benefits in all of these areas.

 For example, a trust allows you to leave assets to your loved ones without having to go through the complicated and costly probate process.
-It also permits you to decide how distributions will take place based on predetermined criteria and gives guidance for administering complex trusts, should that become necessary.
+It also permits you to decide how distributions will occur based on predetermined criteria and gives guidance for administering complex trusts, should that become necessary.

 What Qualifies as Property for a Living Trust